-I photographed Josh Linked in downtown Detroit in January of 2013.
+I photographed Josh Linked at his downtown Detroit office.
 Josh is a well-known Detroit community entrepreneur, author and investor.
 I took this image using one light and balancing it against the sky in the background.

 I used tone-mapping and post processing techniques to develop the final image.
 There were some cords in the scene that I did not want visible in the final image, so I did Photoshop them out.

 I took multiple shots all around the same floor of the building.
 Fortunately, there are many great locations in the Madison building on Broadway.

 James P Hackett is the Stealcase CEO.
 Stealcase is based in Michigan and Hackett has been the CEO since 1994.